 And the sunsets by the pond aren’t bad either.

 With the title of the tallest mountain on the East Coast, Cadillac Mountain towers over Bar Harbor.
 Coming up here to enjoy sunrise, sunset, star-gazing, or really just any time of day is pretty awesome.

 You’ll be treated to some great views of the park, Eagle Lake, Frenchman Bay, and Bar Harbor.

 You can also get there fairly easy from Bar Harbor.
 Instead of heading south on Park Loop Road, you can head straight for the Cadillac Mountain entrance.
-Check out the map to see where this entrance is.

 In the End